 Pac-Man became the first computer game hero.
 He was originally supposed to be Puck-Man (he was, after all, shaped like a hockey puck), but with the threat that rampaging youth might scratch out the loop of the P to form an F on arcade machines, Pac-Man was born, a name with literally no meaning.

 And then we tour the eighties, with hints of Reagan and Princess Diana, of New Coke and Prozac.
 I am left nostalgic and somber—but there is also an ironic twinkle in the mind’s eye.
 Recent history, having unfolded as it has, goes under the microscope.

 After these selections, a reader will certain crave more by this author.

-Jennifer Spiegel is the author of two books, The Freak Chronicles (stories) and Love Slave (a novel).
+Jennifer Spiegel is the author of three books, The Freak Chronicles (stories), Love Slave (a novel), and And So We Die, Having First Slept (forthcoming from Five Oaks Press).
 She’s also half of the book-reviewing gig, Snotty Literati.